Dan Proft: 2010 Illinois gubernatorial campaign

 On June 23, 2009, Proft announced his candidacy for Governor of Illinois on the "Don Wade & Roma Show" on WLS (AM).
 The tagline of Proft's campaign was "Illinois isn't broken.
 It's fixed," signifying Illinois' government is set up to serve the politicians in power, not the people.
 He called for "policy revolution" to slice state personal and corporate income taxes in half and abolish the estate tax, to freeze spending and only allow it to increase based on inflation and population growth, and to implement a statewide opportunity scholarship program.

 Proft earned 7.78% of the vote, coming in sixth in a seven-way Republican primary race.
 He later told Chicago Magazine that the worst part of running for office was raising money.
 He self-financed his campaign for $125,285.

 Personal life

 Proft is a practicing Catholic who was adopted as a baby.
 He was born nearly 9 months before the Supreme Court decision on Roe vs. Wade which has been an important influence on his life.
-It is often inaccurately reported that Proft lives full time in Naples, FL.
-While a Florida resident for tax purposes, followers of his radio show and other content will notice that Proft spends the winter months in Naples, but he spends the summer months in Chicagoland.
-Proft is an avid golfer and a member of Olympia Fields Country Club.
+Since selling his Chicago condo in 2022, he lives full time in Naples, FL and has registered his People Who Play By The Rules PAC at his address.